Eight-ball jacket: Legacy

 The intense popularity of the jackets quickly faded, and the design has since largely been regarded with disdain.
 By 1992, New York hip-hop group A Tribe Called Quest was using the jacket as a lyrical diss in the track "Show Business."
 The Seinfeld character David Puddy wore one in the season nine episode "The Reverse Peephole" (1998), to the horror of his girlfriend Elaine Benes.
 The episode's writer, Spike Feresten, later stated that he had deliberately tried to make the jacket uncool by associating it with the unfashionable character, telling The New York Times, "Obviously, it didn't work ...
 It's like herpes.
 It will always be around and some people will have it."
 Bronx-based comedian Daniel Baker was quoted in the Times describing the jackets as being "like colorful skin on a poisonous snake ...
 It's nature’s attempt at warning you that this person should be avoided."
 The original North Beach Leathers company closed in 2002.

 Despite the negative associations, the style has occasionally resurfaced in street fashion since the 1990s, often described as a retro or "throwback" style.
 Ben Detrick wrote of its cyclical popularity in a 2014 New York Times article: "Like a leathery cicada, it makes its periodic return, bolstered by iconic simplicity and nefarious associations."
 In the 2010s, streetwear brands Stüssy and Supreme produced eight-ball jackets, although Stüssy co-founder Frank Sinatra Jr. (no relation to the singer) noted that their appreciation was ironic, stating, "You cannot take the eight ball seriously."
 In 2014, a New York man was charged with assault after slapping a woman who taunted him about his eight-ball jacket; the charges were dropped after a cell phone video of the incident showed she had struck him in the face with a stiletto heel shoe first.

 The jackets remain iconic in hip-hop culture, referenced in lyrics and sometimes seen in music videos.
 Rapper Ghostface Killah of the Wu-Tang Clan referenced them in his song "Blue Armor" from the 2006 album More Fish.
 In 2014, rapper T.I. wore one in his music video for the single "About the Money".
-Rapper Missy Elliot wore a jacket inspired by the eight-ball jacket in the music video for her 2015 single "WTF (Where They From)".
+Rapper Missy Elliott wore a jacket inspired by the eight-ball jacket in the music video for her 2015 single "WTF (Where They From)".